Skip to main content

 • Safety glasses

-• 6.4 Change gloves frequently (or decontaminate with disinfectant) during activities to avoid contamination of equipment and surfaces.
-Remove and replace other PPE if contaminated or breached.
+• 6.4 Change gloves frequently (or decontaminate with disinfectant) to avoid contamination of equipment/surfaces.
+Replace any PPE that is contaminated or breached.

 • 6.5 Remove PPE upon exiting the animal room and dispose of it in a red biohazard bag.
-First, remove outer gloves, gown (turning inside out), shoe covers while stepping out of the room (step-over technique), and finally, inner gloves.
+Doffing order: remove outer gloves → remove gown (turn inside out) → remove shoe covers while stepping out (step-over technique) → remove inner gloves.

 7. Response to Accidental Exposures

-• 7.1 Personnel who sustain an overt exposure such as a splash to mucous membranes, direct contact with open wounds, or a sharps injury should:
+7.1 If a splash to mucous membranes, direct contact with open wounds, or sharps injury occurs:

-1. Wash the exposed area with soap and water or rinse in eyewash for at least 5 minutes.
+1. Wash exposed skin with soap and water, or rinse eyes in eyewash for at least 5 minutes.

-• Students seek medical evaluation at Cornell Health.
-After hours seek evaluation at Cayuga Medical Center.
+• Students: seek medical evaluation at Cornell Health; after hours, proceed to Cayuga Medical Center.

 5. Incidents involving risk group 2 or 3 biological agents or recombinant materials will be reported by the Biosafety Officer to the Institutional Biosafety Committee.